0xarnout/yix/README.md

-# this is a website with that redirects to the ip address of http://yixboost.nl.eu.org/yixboost/
+# this is a website with javascript that redirects to the ip address of http://yixboost.nl.eu.org/yixboost/